 We do this by developing businesses that offer meaningful work, and by networking with other businesses to create work placements.

-We will start with the opening of a café in the fledgling town centre of Naenae in which we place baristas we have trained while in prison.
-A job in a place where they have a supportive, prosocial community surrounding them.
+In 2018 we opened a cafe, Trade School Kitchen, in the town centre of Naenae in which we aim place baristas we have trained while in prison.
+A job in a place where they have a supportive community surrounding them.

 We work with the understanding that on any given day, staying out of court and prison is 80% employment, and 20% social support.